5 min read

 As such, NITDA must strive to provide priority to two key areas, which have to do with developing programmes that will help create awareness and provide vital education to the teeming population of Nigerian individual and business users of the Internet.
 This must include the campaign on the need to understand and follow the guidelines on how to secure eed to one’s data and protect our footprints in cyberspace.

-For this project to become successful, the government would need to continuously upgrade on expertise across emerging specialisations in the ICT industry for members of CERRT and others in the Internet security and regulation spaces.
-As the world keeps migrating onto Internet based platforms and the participation of Nigerians in the cyberspace increases, while the skills of cybercriminals also gets more sophisticated, these personnel have to undergo regular training for enhanced capacity.
+For this project to become successful, the government would need to continuously upgrade on expertise across emerging specializations in the ICT industry for members of CERRT and others in the Internet security and regulation spaces.
+As the world keeps migrating onto Internet-based platforms and the participation of Nigerians in cyberspace increases, while the skills of cybercriminals also get more sophisticated, these personnel have to undergo regular training for enhanced capacity.
 And equally to be able to discharge their functions with professionalism and a high sense of accountability.
 They would thus serve as cyber armies and police to tackle cyber-attacks, protect vital economic assets, alongside the inhabitants of the country.

 About the Author: Inyene Ibanga writes from Wuye, Abuja.
 Email: firstname.lastname@example.org